 Why is iron important?

-Too little iron leads to Iron deficiency anaemia, this is well known, it what exactley is anaemia?
+Too little iron leads to iron deficiency anaemia, this is well known, but what exactly IS anaemia?

 🔴 Iron forms part of our haemoglobin, which is the oxygen-carrying component of the red blood cell.

-🔴 Iron is also an important constituent of another protein calle myoglobin.
+🔴 Iron is also an important constituent of another protein called myoglobin.
 Myoglobin, like haemoglobin, is an oxygen-carrying molecule, which distributes oxygen to muscles cells, especially to skeletal muscles and to the heart.

-🔴 Iron is needed to mane ENERGY in the mitochondria
+🔴 Iron is needed to make ENERGY in the mitochondria

 🔴 Iron works with anti-oxidant enzymes in the human body acting as a co-factor, such as catalase.

 🔴 Iron is involved in the production of carnitine, a non-essential amino acid important for the proper utilization of fat.
 The function of the immune system is also dependent on sufficient iron.